zethsqx/storj-podman/README.md

 > ** When in doubt, just follow official docs and use docker**
 > ** Deploying production storj node differently from the official docs might risk it being disqualified or suspended**
+>> Possible problem includes:
 >> a. consistent fail update of the storj node version
 >> b. update crashes the node
->> c. container created problem with disk and data corrupted
+>> c. container mounting created problem with disk and data becomes corrupted

 #### Docker
 - recommended by storj to use their watchtower